channel-automation/softphone-app/lessons_learn.md

 3. Use environment variables to manage CORS configuration to avoid hardcoding values.
 4. Add detailed logging to quickly identify where communication breaks down.
 5. Remember that Socket.IO needs its own CORS configuration separate from the Express app.

+## Twilio Voice Configuration Best Practices

+When configuring Twilio for voice calls, we encountered several important lessons:

+1. **Explicit Voice URL Configuration**: When setting up phone numbers for voice calls, it's important to explicitly configure both the `voiceApplicationSid` AND the `voiceUrl`.
+While setting just the TwiML Application SID should be sufficient according to Twilio's documentation, we found that explicitly setting the voice URL provides more reliable behavior.

+2. **Comprehensive Webhook Setup**: For voice calls to work properly, you need to correctly configure multiple webhooks:
+   - Voice URL for outbound calls
+   - Voice URL for inbound calls
+   - Status callback URL for call status updates
+   - SMS URL for messaging features

+3. **Environment-Specific Base URLs**: The BASE_URL environment variable is critical for proper webhook configuration.
+Different environments (development, staging, production) need different BASE_URL values, and this can cause confusion when testing across environments.

+4. **Database Synchronization**: For our softphone to work properly, two database tables must be properly synchronized:
+   - `twilio_numbers`: Used by the backend API
+   - `agent_phone`: Used by the frontend UI

+   If either table is not properly populated, the phone functionality will appear to be configured but won't work correctly.

+5. **Enhanced Logging**: Detailed logging of the configuration process helps tremendously with debugging.
+Log all webhook URLs being configured and all phone numbers being updated to quickly identify configuration issues.

+By addressing these points and ensuring proper configuration of all webhook URLs, we were able to resolve issues with voice call functionality.

 ## Handling Twilio Configuration Reset